-Bitcoin (BTC) was the world’s first cryptocurrency that paved the way for all other cryptocurrencies to follow.
-Bitcoin was invented in 2008 by Satoshi Nakamoto, whose real identity is unknown The position of Bitcoin as the best known and most popular cryptocurrency in the world has remained unrivalled to this day.
+Bitcoin (BTC) is the world’s first cryptocurrency that paved the way for all other cryptocurrencies to follow.
+Created in 2008 by Satoshi Nakamoto, Bitcoin is currently the best-known and most popular cryptocurrency in circulation.

-- The invention of Bitcoin was the first example of concrete application of the blockchain technology
+The invention of Bitcoin is one of the first examples of applied blockchain technology

-- Bitcoin is the world’s most popular cryptocurrency, both in terms of market capitalization and dominance
+Bitcoin is the world’s most popular cryptocurrency, both in terms of market capitalisation and brand awareness

 What is Bitcoin?

 Bitcoin is a digital currency that was created to establish a peer-to-peer electronic payment system that enables one party to send a payment to another party without having to go through a central authority like a financial institution.
 Next to functioning as a currency, some treat Bitcoin as an investment and buy it on exchanges like they would stocks, with the expectation that the value will increase over time.
 Since Bitcoin is a decentralised community and an open source project, anyone can join and participate in its development.